 In the midst of the chilliest winter I can EVER remember in California and during a time when I am expecting more from myself physically, I have come up with a new and accurate way of describing my whole being.

-Well, I hope you all have a day where you feel like Waldo!!!
+Well, I hope you all have a day where you aren’t ALWAYS cold and hungry!!!

-Well, I hope you all have a day where you don’t spit and sweat!!!
+Well, I hope you all have a day where you have perfect timing!!!

-Well, I hope you all have a day where you choose wisely!!!
+Well, I hope you all have a day where you are happily miserable!!!

-Well, I hope you all have a day where you are alive and well!!!
+Well, I hope you all have a day where you hope for the best!!!

-Well, I hope you all have a day where you burp and burp and burp and burp!!!
+Well, I hope you hope you all have a day where you chase your dreams and find your joy (again)!!!

-Well, I hope you all have a day where you are able to roll over!!!
+Well, I hope you all have a day where you believe that nothing is impossible!!!

-Well, I hope you all have a day where you are no worse for the wear!!!
+Well, I hope you all have a day where you don’t pack ALL the things!!!